Winter

 We take you on a whale safari from Tromsø to the feeding grounds of killer whales (Orcinus orca) and humpback whales (Megaptera novaeangliae) as they gather in the fjords of Northern Norway for their yearly feast on Atlantic herring (Clupea harengus).

 We strive to provide our guests with an unforgettable, safe, informative and inspirational day out at sea, while giving wildlife the respect and space they deserve and require.
 We follow international whale watching guidelines, and our utmost priority is to do our best to minimise our effect on wildlife.
-Our crew are passionate professionals, who have many years of experience and are at their happiest out at sea.
 Small group sizes, friendly, welcoming crew and respect for wildlife are all things you can expect from us.

 Please note: Departure times may be subject to last minute changes due to weather conditions or passenger demand.
 Full terms and conditions below.